lokalized/lokalized-java/README.md

 #### The Rules, Exercised

-Again, we keep the gender and plural logic out of our code entirely and leavex rule processing to the translation configuration.
+Again, we keep the gender and plural logic out of our code entirely and leave rule processing to the translation configuration.

 ```java
 // "Normal" translation